-The Washington, D.C., edition of SmartCEO magazine has included three Thompson Coburn attorneys in its 2011 list of the region’s “Legal Elite.”
+The Washington, D.C., edition of SmartCEO magazine has included two Thompson Coburn attorneys in its 2011 list of the region’s “Legal Elite.”

 In the magazine, Tony Jimenez, president and CEO of Vienna, Virginia-based MicroTech, which offers large-scale technology support and services to the government, businesses and city, state and local agencies, spoke highly of each attorney.

 Of Levin, Jimenez said, “Harvey is a tenacious and creative representative.
 His out-of-the-box thinking and approach has produced outstanding results.”